harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 I am currently a Research Fellow at the
 <a href="https://ict.snu.ac.kr/" style="font-weight:400; text-decoration:none;">
-Institute of Computer Technology, Seoul National University</a>, supported by research projects from the
+Institute of Computer Technology, Seoul National University</a>, in a position supported by projects from the
 <a href="https://eng.nrf.re.kr/main?sso=ok" style="font-weight:400; text-decoration:none;">National Research Foundation of Korea (NRF)</a>,
 the
 <a href="https://www.iitp.kr/eng/index.do" style="font-weight:400; text-decoration:none;">Institute of Information & Communications Technology Planning & Evaluation (IITP)</a>, and